EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 # Coming Eventually
 - Automatic badchar-based normalizer adjustment
-- Alignment of ESP by a user defined offset
+- Production of shellcode in insertable format as an option
-- Production of shellcode in hex format instead of assembly code
+- Return byte length of generated shellcode